GENI-NSF/geni-tools/README-omni.txt

  Compute resources typically use SSH to let you log in to the machines.
-The SSH keys configured in your omni_config `users` section should be available for use.
-See the options `--useSliceMembers` and `--ignoreConfigUsers` to change this behavior.
+The SSH keys configured in your omni_config `users` section plus those for all members of your slice (when using select `chapi` style clearinghouses like the GENI Clearinghouse) should be available for use.
+See the options `--noSliceMembers` and `--ignoreConfigUsers` to change this behavior.

 10. Delete slivers when you are done, freeing the resources for others: